 Last year’s iPod Nano was Excellent.
 It was a big step forward for Apple, as they returned the device back to it’s roots of music player first, everything else second.
+If you want a music player with a bit more bulk, check out HEIFMAN’s take on portable sound the HM 901 portable audio player preview.
 Half the weight and size was dropped along with the VGA video camera, scroll wheel and video playback, replaced by a beautiful 240×240 pixel touchscreen, a simplified version of iOS, and a handheld that was smaller than a belt-buckle but larger than a watch face.

 Sorry, no return of the camera.
 It wouldn’t be Apple to sell new products without some changes, and just like the new iPhone 4S and iPod Touch has iOS 5, the new Nano has upgraded software, known only as Version 1.2.
 For this review I tested the hardware and found no differences in performance, so we’ll only touch upon the hardware briefly.
 For a more in-depth look at the hardware, take a look at last year’s review of the iPod Nano 6th Generation.

 Last year’s iPod Nano (left) beside this year’s.
 They’re virtually identical